Auditing actions when using personal AI assistants

 - Define which events count as auditable.

-- Map those events to your logging pipeline.
-For example, send events to a SIEM or central log store.
+- Map those events into the logging pipeline, for example a SIEM or central log store.

-- Configure alert rules for suspicious patterns, such as a sudden spike in prompt volume or repeated access to sensitive files.
+- Set alert rules for suspicious patterns, such as a spike in prompt volume or repeated access to sensitive files.

-- Test by running simulated prompts and verifying they appear in the log pipeline with the required fields.
+- Test it by running simulated prompts and checking they appear with the right fields.

 Tools for effective auditing

-Use tools already in the stack where possible.
+Use the tools already in the stack where you can.
 SIEMs handle indexing, retention and alerting.
-Cloud audit services capture tenant-level events.
-If the assistant sits inside Office apps, integrate with the app’s audit logs rather than relying on client machines.
+Cloud audit services catch tenant-level events.
+If the assistant lives inside Office apps, pull from the app audit logs rather than relying on client machines.

-- A central log store (Elasticsearch, Splunk or an equivalent).
+- A central log store such as Elasticsearch, Splunk or something similar.

 - A SIEM for alerting and correlation.

-- A long-term archive (cheap object storage) for forensic grabs.
+- A long-term archive in cheap object storage for forensic grabs.

 - A scriptable tool to pull prompts and artefacts for legal requests.

-If you use Microsoft Copilot features inside Office, make sure the Copilot actions feed into your existing audit streams.
-Microsoft states personal Copilot sessions are auditable by IT when run alongside a work account.
-Treat that as an opportunity to keep a single source of truth for actions.
+If you use Microsoft Copilot features inside Office, make sure Copilot activity feeds into the existing audit streams.
+Microsoft says personal Copilot sessions are auditable by IT when run alongside a work account.
+That is enough reason to keep one source of truth for the logs.

 Monitoring user interactions